 In the High Empathy condition, participants (n = 264) were asked to recall a hurting experience that they were “highly empathetic to the person who had hurt you”, whereas in the Low Empathy condition, they (n = 267) were asked to recall a hurting experience that they were “not empathetic to the person who had hurt you”.
 Participants then described the interpersonal injury they received and explained the reason why they were empathetic/unempathetic towards the offender, completing the self-report measures of perceived apology, empathy, forgiveness, and behaviors.

-The control condition was a replication of the original study.
+The control condition was a replication of the target article and closely followed the study’s design.
 Participants (n = 263) were asked to think of a person whom they experienced as treating them unfairly and hurting them at some point in the past without any indication/ reference of empathy towards the offender.
 Then, participants described the interpersonal injury they received, completing the self-report measure as in the first two conditions.
-As the control condition was identical to the original study, we conducted all the replication analyses on the control condition.

 At the end of the experiment, participants answered a number of funneling questions and provided their demographic information.
 We provided a more comprehensive overview of the survey procedure in “Instructions and experimental material” in the supplementary.